To purchase a calendar

 2009 Historic Essay.

-in a calendar format for 2009, the publication contains
+this is written in a calendar format for 2009, the

-of the memorials.
-This is more than just a
+the building of the memorials.
+This is more

-calendar.
-In fact, the director of the Crown
+than just a calendar.
+In fact, the director of

 heavily-illustrated booklet (containing a tiny 2009